the-simian/okcsharp-website/source/_posts/october-2016-meeting.md

 showMeetupTime: true
 ---

-This month will be lightning talks and in the new building and so has been deferred one week to the 10th!
+This month will be lightning talks and in the new building at Star Space 46 and so has been deferred one week to the 10th!

 Lightning talks are a fantastic way to introduce our community to developers and allow developers the capability to share their passion.
 Community members have 5-15 minutes to present on a topic relating to .NET development.
 We give preference to new speakers to help strengthen and grow our community.